-This division supports the development and demonstration of modular platform technologies and engineering approaches to manipulate and interface with biology to enable a new paradigm of biomedical intervention for human health, without preference for any disease or application.
+This division supports the development and demonstration of modular platform technologies (without preference for any disease or application) that manipulate and interface with biology to enable new paradigms of clinical intervention for human health.

 Division of Discovery Science & Technology (Bioengineering)